sarahforzley/universal-docs/automation/schedules.md

 ## Environments

-When creating a schedule, you have the option to specify the [environment ](../config/environments.md)for your job to run.
+When creating a schedule, you can specify the [environment](../config/environments.md) for your job to run.
 By default, it will use the default environment.
 You can define an environment in the UI by using the Environment drop down.
 You can define an environment using the `-Environment` parameter in `New-PSUSchedule`.

 ```powershell
 New-PSUSchedule -Script "MyScript.ps1" -Cron '* * * * *' -Environment '7.1'